 Everything You Need to Know About Touchpoints in Marketing

-Well, that’s sort of the issue with touchpoints in marketing: not everyone agrees with what they are - and this blog post will explain exactly why that is.
-Generally speaking, a touchpoint is a point of contact between you and a potential customer.
 Some organizations only consider in-person interactions to be touchpoints, others count every single time they’ve had anything to with do the potential customer, whether it be text, email, attending the same party, carrier pigeon, message in a bottle, anything.

 In the past, we’ve said that it takes 28-62 touchpoints to make a sale.
 We stand by this as a good general number, because we’re also big believers that 57% of the Buyer’s Journey is over before anyone ever speaks to a salesperson in your organization.
-We believe this because we also know that according to Hubspot data (2015), “57% of the Buyer's Journey is over before anyone ever speaks to a salesperson in your organization.”
+We believe this because we also know that according to HubSpot data (2015), “57% of the Buyer's Journey is over before anyone ever speaks to a salesperson in your organization.”
 That means if your product has a considered buying process - your prospects are already doing research online about it.
 So wouldn’t you want to make sure that you have content there to help them through that first 57% of their Buyer’s Journey?

 Touchpoints in Marketing Differ Between Industries